Prepare your business for hurricane season.

 Maybe your business can organize a day of volunteering to help the community – sharing information, gathering or donating supplies, or helping neighbors secure their homes!

-Read more about ways your business can help the community prepare for a hurricane.
+Read more about How Your Business Can Help the Community Prepare for a hurricane.

 *A hurricane watch signifies that hurricane conditions are possible in or near a specified area within 48 hours, and a hurricane warning indicates that hurricane conditions are expected within 36 hours.
 For more information on hurricane watches and hurricane warnings, visit https://oceanservice.noaa.gov/facts/watch-warning.html.